 The elaborate marble mausoleums have decorative statues in a variety of architectural styles such as Art Deco, Art Nouveau, Baroque, and Neo-Gothic.
 Between 1880 and 1930 most materials used to build tombs were imported from Paris and Milan.

 The design of each mausoleum reflects the life of the family or person buried.
 Many are breathtakingly beautiful.
 The cemetery is laid out in sections like city blocks, with walkways branching into sidewalks filled with mausoleums.

 Among the memorials are works by Argentine sculptors like Lola Mora and Luis Perlotti.
 The unusual tomb of Liliana Crociati de Szaszak is of special interest.
-Many flock to the tomb of Evita and the Duarte family which is beautiful but not the most impressive.
+Many flock to the tombs of Evita and the Duarte family – both beautiful but not the most impressive.

 The grounds are well maintained and most of the mausoleums are in good condition.
 A few of the older ones are crumbling and need repair.
 Sadly, a few have broken glass and litter.